studam/Matplotlib/README.md

 # Matplotlib
 The power of plots
-Matplotlib Homework - The Power of Plots
+Matplotlib Challenge - The Power of Plots

 Background
 What good is data without a good plot to tell the story?